 Let’s get started – find out more on these important questions below!

-Why are CBD oil and hemp oil different?
+Why are CBD oil versus Hemp Oil Different?

 The first thing to understand about both CBD (cannabidiol) and hemp products is they are all sourced from the exact same plant.
-Both come from a natural plant found around the world known as cannabis sativa.
-The cannabis plant actually has two variants or subspecies which have different characteristics and properties.
+Both come from a natural plant found around the world known as hemp.
+The hemp plant actually has two variants or subspecies which have different characteristics and properties.

-One of these is marijuana – this is the source of psychoactive ‘weed’ which contains THC (tetrahydracannabidiol).
-Neither hemp oil nor CBD products are produced from this plant, with neither having any psychoactive or psychotropic effects on the brain’s chemistry (which is good).
-Both contain healthy and helpful chemicals like terpenes, phyto-cannabinoids and antixoidant which help the brain and body develop and maintain their cell health.
+One of these contains THC (tetra-hydra-cannabidiol).
+Neither hemp nor CBD products are produced from this plant, with neither having any psychoactive or psychotropic effects on the brain’s chemistry (which is good).
+Both contain healthy, helpful chemicals like terpenes, phytonutrients and antioxidants, which help the brain and body develop and maintain their cell health.

-This is great news as it means they’re much safer for anyone who’s had mental illness issues or simply don’t want to get the high associated with marijuana that can be harmful.
+This is great news as it means they’re much safer for anyone who’s had mental illness issues or simply don’t want to get the risks associated with THC that can be harmful.
 Hemp’s characteristics are completely distinct.
-Hemp is used for a huge range of practical uses including for its hyper strong fibres in clothes, building products (it can be mixed with cement to make it fortified), baskets and other hand goods or textiles.
-The big thing about hemp is that it contains a strong mix of nutrients, vitamins, phytocompounds and fats that mean its actually very healthy when refined for consumption.
+Hemp is used for a huge range of practical uses including for its hyper strong fibres in clothes, building products (it can be mixed with cement to make it fortified), baskets, other hand goods or textiles.
+The big thing about hemp is that it contains a strong mix of nutrients, vitamins, phytocompounds and fats that mean its actually very healthy when refined to a high purity, distilled for consumption.

-CBD is produced when the stems, buds and leaves of the plant are cultivated, processed and converted via an extraction process into CBD oil.
+CBD is produced when the stems, buds and leaves of the plant are cultivated, processed and converted via an extraction process into CBD.
 This type of oil as we previously highlighted won’t get you high, contains no THC and is typically high priced due to its beneficial properties.
-A rich amount of phytocannabinoids, flavonoids, vitamins and other helpful nutrients are also present in this natural product.
+A rich amount of phyto-cannabinoids, flavonoids, vitamins, plus other helpful nutrients are also present in this natural product.

 Note that there is a huge amount of research already completed on the effects of CBD in both humans and animals, with very promising results in a number of areas such as mental health, anxiety, stress reduction and physical inflammation improvements.
 Much of this research is preliminary or ongoing however.